 The Trust does not accept applications for medical research unless the organisation has been invited to submit an application.
 Invitations are issued by the Trustees in March each year.

 Services to aged care Services that assist the elderly, which include but are not limited to, medical equipment, furniture and fixtures, transportation of the elderly and general support of the elderly.
 Preference will be given to requests that directly benefit the elderly.

 Services to community health Services that directly support groups or organisations assisting individuals or families with a medical condition, disability, addiction and/or mental illness.

-Creative arts Innovative, educational or creative arts programs involving disadvantaged adults or youth.
+Creative arts Innovative, educational or creative arts organisations involving disadvantaged adults or youth.